subprocess: Wrapping ping, traceroute, and nslookup in Python

 check=True and Catching Failures

-If you would rather have a failed command raise an exception (like everything else in Python does on error), pass check=True and catch CalledProcessError:
+To have a failed command raise an exception instead (like everything else in Python does on error), pass check=True and catch CalledProcessError:

 import subprocess